-The Monitoring Officer was appointed on 10 January 2024 and reports to the Director of Corporate Services (s.151).
+The Monitoring Officer was appointed on 10 January 2024 and reports to the Director for Corporate Services (s.151).

-The Monitoring Officer is a member of the Senior Leadership Team to ensure effective communication.
+The Monitoring Officer is a member of the Senior Leadership Team to ensure effective communication and engagement at all points in the decision-making process and policy development.

-Regular meetings between the Chief Executive, s.151 and Monitoring Officer also take place to ensure effective communication between the statutory officers.
+Regular meetings between the Chief Executive, s.151, and Monitoring Officer are held to ensure effective communication between the statutory officers.